Salads for Weight Loss – Types and Salad Recipes

 Salads became popular during the time of the Roman Empire.
 The ancient Romans used raw vegetables with vinegar and oil as the dressing and some herbs for extra flavour.
-To date, this is still the most healthy and popular way to make a salad.
+To this date, this recipe is still the most healthy and popular way to make a salad.

-Here is a list of various healthy salad ingredients and salad recipes that will help you on your weight loss journey.
+Here is a list of various healthy salad ingredients and recipes that will help you on your weight loss journey.

 Fruit salads can help improve your gut health and eye health.
 It also contains anti-inflammatory properties and boosts your energy levels.
 If you do not add honey and other animal-derived products in the dressing, this salad type can also work for vegans.
 It also suits people on a paleo diet.

 Mixed salads improve your bone health, boost your immune system, and may help reduce the risk of diseases like diabetes, cancer, and so on.
 It’s also good for your skin.
 These salads are best suited for people on paleo diets.

 One can make protein salads using any of the above types as a base.
 The main difference is that, in this salad, you’re prioritising the inclusion of high-protein ingredients.
 It’s important to include protein in your diet since they’re essential for the body’s functioning.
 It’s crucial for maintaining your muscle mass and bone health.
-Without protein, you will feel tired, weak, and your metabolism rate will slow down.
+Without protein, you will feel tired, and weak, and your metabolism rate will slow down.

 Protein salads also improve the health of your skin and hair.
-Adding chicken, eggs, nuts, chickpeas, and other foods like that to your salads will help provide your body with the protein it needs.
+Adding chicken, eggs, nuts, chickpeas, and other such foods to your salads will help provide your body with the protein it needs.
 These salads suit paleo diets, low-carb diets, and Atkins diets.
 Eat this salad as the meal itself at lunchtime.

 There are many healthy, nutritious ingredients that you can include in your salad.
 These ingredients help with weight loss and provide you with other added benefits.
 Here is a list of some of the most popularly used ingredients:

 Spinach is rich in nutrients and antioxidants.
 It contains high amounts of dietary fibre but remains low in carbohydrates.
-A study found that dietary fibre reduces hunger and, instead, increases your satiety levels.
+A study found that dietary fibre reduces hunger and, instead, increases satiety levels.
 Therefore, it’ll be helpful if you want to lose weight.